gourmetjs/gourmet-ssr/docs/tutorial-3.md

 - `connect-session-knex`: Knex backed session store
 - `bcrypt`: Node.js binding of bcrypt, a popular password hashing library written in C.

+We also added two scripts `migrate` and `migrate:rollback` to use Knex's migration commands as described below.

 ### migrations/0000_create_users.js

-Knex provides a structured way to maintain the history of your SQL schema modifications (e.g. `CREATE TABLE` or `ALTER TABLE`) through a feature called migrations.
+Knex provides a structured way to maintain the history of your SQL schema modifications (e.g. `CREATE TABLE`, `ALTER TABLE`, ...etc) through a feature called migrations.
 Migrations help you implement your schema modifications incrementally in backward compatible way, which is important in production environment - you can't simply delete the whole database and restart with a different schema.

 You put your migration files under `migrations` directory of your project's root.
 Each migration file is a JavaScript file exporting `up()` and `down()` functions.
-This is our migration file to create `users` table.
+This is our migration file to create the `users` table.

 ```js